DavidLee528/davidlee528.github.io/index.md

 # Trajectory

-2605 > Bronze Tier Reviewer Distinction from IJCAI-ECAI 2026.
+2605 > Bronze Reviewer Distinction from IJCAI-ECAI 2026.
 2604 > One paper at AI for Science journal.
 2604 > One first author poster at IEEE S&P 2026.
 2603 > Evaluation and Model Insight Award at EACL 2026.